jamescarson3/ctls2017/docs/intro_to_python/intro_to_python_011_jupyter.md

 Project Jupyter evolved from the IPython Project to support interactive data science and scientific computing across all programming languages.

-## Different means to access a Jupyter Notebook
+## Several options for accessing a Jupyter Notebook

 ---
 * The [Jupyter website](https://www.jupyter.org) allows you to download Jupyter Notebook and/or try it in your browser.